 Take ONLY cool or COLD (!!) showers.

-NO. HOT.
+NO. BOILING.
+HOT.
 SHOWERS.
-This time of year.
 You don’t have to go ice-cold, but starting warm and then slowly backing off the heat throughout your shower makes an unignorable difference.

 Use a face moisturizer with SPF… and don’t forget your ears